 For a grand piano (of any size), the legs and pedal extensions are carefully removed, then wrapped and carried separately from the body.

-- The body is carefully wrapped in pads and covered with cellophane for extra protection.
+The body is wrapped in pads and covered with cellophane for extra protection.
 For an upright piano, the case is wrapped in pads and cellophane.

 Depending on the size of the piano, up to 4 to 6 movers will assist in relocating it.
 Some will help guide the rest of the crew as the move the body through the house.
 The piano is reassembled when it arrives at the destination.
 Because pianos need regular tuning to stay in pitch, we recommend you tune your piano after each move.

 Your piano will be ready to be enjoyed again when it’s safely delivered to your new home!